Thallium: Thallium(III)

 Thallium(III) compounds resemble the corresponding aluminium(III) compounds.
-They are moderately strong oxidizing agents and are usually unstable, as illustrated by the positive reduction potential for the Tl^{3+}/Tl couple.
-Some mixed-valence compounds are also known, such as Tl_{4}O_{3} and TlCl_{2}, which contain both thallium(I) and thallium(III).
-Thallium(III) oxide, Tl_{2}O_{3}, is a black solid which decomposes above 800 °C, forming the thallium(I) oxide and oxygen.
+They are moderately strong oxidizing agents and are usually unstable, as illustrated by the positive reduction potential for the Tl(3+)/Tl couple.
+Some mixed-valence compounds are also known, such as Tl4O3 and TlCl2, which contain both thallium(I) and thallium(III).

-The simplest possible thallium compound, thallane (TlH_{3}), is too unstable to exist in bulk, both due to the instability of the +3 oxidation state as well as poor overlap of the valence 6s and 6p orbitals of thallium with the 1s orbital of hydrogen.
+The simplest possible thallium compound, thallane (TlH3), is too unstable to exist in bulk, both due to the instability of the +3 oxidation state as well as poor overlap of the valence 6s and 6p orbitals of thallium with the 1s orbital of hydrogen.
 The trihalides are more stable, although they are chemically distinct from those of the lighter group 13 elements and are still the least stable in the whole group.
-For instance, thallium(III) fluoride, TlF_{3}, has the β-BiF_{3} structure rather than that of the lighter group 13 trifluorides, and does not form the TlF_{4}^{−} complex anion in aqueous solution.
-The trichloride and tribromide disproportionate just above room temperature to give the monohalides, and thallium triiodide contains the linear triiodide anion (I_{3}^{−}) and is actually a thallium(I) compound.
-Thallium(III) sesquichalcogenides do not exist.
+For instance, thallium(III) fluoride, TlF3, but not the lighter group 13 trifluorides, has the link=bismuth(III) fluoride|β\sBiF3 structure and does not form the TlF_{4}- complex anion in aqueous solution.
+The trichloride and tribromide disproportionate just above room temperature to give the monohalides.
+Thallium triiodide is actually a thallium(I) compound with the linear triiodide anion (I_{3}^{−}) in neutral solution, but forms a stable [TlI_{4}]^{−} anion; similar behavior occurs for the common pseudohalides.

+Thallium(III) oxide, Tl2O3, is a black solid which decomposes above 800 °C, forming the thallium(I) oxide and oxygen.
+The material is amphoteric, and forms a number of ternary (complex) oxides.
+Heavier thallium(III) sesquichalcogenides do not exist.
+As thallic ion is relatively oxidizing, oxyacid salts are generally with the most oxidized form of the central atom: thus a phosphate, a nitrate, a sulfate, and many carboxylates.
+All are moisture-sensitive.

+Thallium(III) complexes are generally tetrahedral or octacoordinate pseudotetrahedral.

+Certain electropositive and coordinating anions prefer thallic salts.
+Thus thallous tetracarbonylcobaltate can only be made through carbonylating a mixture of the metals; Tl^{+} ions react with NaCo(CO)_{4} to give Tl[Co(CO)_{4}]_{3} instead.
+Similar behavior occurs with Mn(CO), GaH, and BH; and is the rule in organothallium chemistry.